HTTP-RPC/Kilo/README.md

 the generated HTML would contain a table containing seven rows, each with a single cell containing the corresponding value from the list.

 ### Includes
 Includes import content defined by another template.
-They can be used to define reusable content modules.
+They can be used to create reusable content modules.

 Includes inherit their context from the calling template, so they can also include markers.
 For example, the `<head>` section of the _orders.html_ template discussed earlier could be rewritten using includes as follows: